caiyuanzhe/SeqGraph2Vec/README.md

 de Bruijn sum graph embedding"]

 Similarity search of DNA sequences is widely used in many genomic analyses, such as pathogen detection, gene function annotation, and evolutionary relationship discovery.
 Today, next-generation sequencing (NGS) technologies are generating more and more DNA sequences.
 This requires more efficient sequence search methods that scale well to large sequence databases.
 Here, we present a new efficient DNA search algorithm that scales well to large data as shown in experiments.
 This algorithm involves three innovative techniques:
 (i) de Bruijn sum graph, which is a natural representation of multiple DNA sequences, (ii) sampling from equilibrium distribution instead of traditional uniform distribution, and (iii) a technique to solve the sink difficulty in random walk sampling on the directed graph.
+A sequence corresponds to a path on de Bruijn sum graph, which generates a vector pooled from the path node embedding vectors.
+A query sequence similarly corresponds to a vector embedding.
+Thus, the similarity search becomes a vector data search, which can be implemented very efficiently in the vector database.
+<font color=#0000FF>color=#00ffff</font>
 ## Usage
 - To reproduce the experiments in our paper, run the following script:
 ```sh